dmg85/terminal-commands/README.md

    - `+`: Matches one or more occurrences of the preceding character or group
  > ![Screen Shot 2023-05-20 at 8 11 59 PM](https://github.com/dmg85/terminal-commands/assets/69224630/f235bb21-5390-4781-a8c3-c84986f19ae0)

-In the example above the "." represents the current directory and the "-name" indicate to find by name
+In the example above the "." represents the current directory and the "-name" indicates to find by name
 - You can also search for empty files using the `-empty` command
 - `find` . -name "file-*" -delete will delete all the files containing that name and the consecutive numbers eg: "file-001, file-002, file 003" etc

 ## Piping
-   Is basically a form to redirect an output to another destination or a file, check the following example:
+   Is a form to redirect an output to another destination or a file, check the following example:
-   - Let's say we are looking for files with the text "doc-0*"
+   - Let's say we are looking for files with the text "doc-0*" which were previously created

    > ![Screen Shot 2023-05-22 at 5 49 28 PM](https://github.com/dmg85/terminal-commands/assets/69224630/c3745bd8-61dc-405c-8d11-977651fc7ef8)